ssherwood/spring-boot-jpa/README.md

 TODO: Need to rewrite this section and maybe earlier since I decided on combining the ideas (with the UUID being just a unique secondary field).

-# Step X: Refactor Paging Header Metadata with a Custom ResponseBodyAdvisor
+# Step X: Refactor Paging Header Metadata with a Custom ResponseBodyAdvisor (and More)

 Generally, we want to avoid a lot of boilerplate code and keep with the DRY principle.
-I was discovering that the paging metadata headers were going to be causing a lot of boilerplate.
-I examined using inheritance on Controllers and Util classes but decided on a feature of Spring MVC that lets you create custom "advisors" that can intercept reponses of specific types and shape them as needed prior to Jackson marshalling.
+I realized that the paging metadata headers were going to be causing a lot of boilerplate.
+I examined using inheritance on Controllers and/or "Util" classes but decided on a feature of Spring MVC that lets you create custom "advisors" that can intercept responses of specific types and shape them as needed prior to the actual Jackson JSON marshalling.

 Create a class called `PageResponseBodyAdvisor` with the code: